• The University of Western Australia (M085), 35 Stirling Highway,

 Biography

-Catie is an Australian Research Council (DECRA) Fellow in the School of Agriculture and Environment.
-Her DECRA project examines rare and heritage breed livestock conservation and agroecological farming in Australia in the climate change era.
-See here for further information.
+Formerly an Australian Research Council (DECRA) Fellow from 2020-2023, her DECRA project examined rare and heritage breed livestock conservation and agroecological farming in Australia in the climate change era.
+Her current research focus is the meat processing industry in Australia.

-Catie is a Director of the Board of the Rare Breeds Trust of Australia, the co-ordinator of the Ecology, People, Place (EcoPeoPle) network, and an Editorial Board member of Anthropological Forum.
-She is a former University of Melbourne McArthur Fellow and gained her PhD (anthropology) from UWA.
+Catie is the co-ordinator of the Ecology, People, Place (EcoPeoPle) network, and an Editorial Board member of Anthropological Forum.
+She is a former University of Melbourne McArthur Fellow and gained her PhD (anthropology) from UWA in 2011.

 External positions